savonet/blog/_posts/2024-06-13-a-faster-liquidsoap.md

 The evaluation phase is when the `sine` source actually gets created.
 During this phase, runtime errors are raised, for instance when a source is fallible and an output expects it to never fail.

+## The standard library

+Before your script is run, we also have to parse, type-check and evaluate the _standard library_.
+The standard library is a set of functions and other definitions such as _protocols_, _decoders_ and more that are defined using the scripting language.

+Much of liquidsoap's standard functionalities, such as `playlist` are in fact defined as liquidsoap scripting code.
+This has allowed us to reduce the size of the OCaml code and lot and, with it, the complexity of the core engine.

+However, this is also comes at a cost: not all users use the full set of functionalities provided by the standard library yet, it is always evaluated in full.

+In the past, we have tried to reduce the parts of it that are expected for most users by separating between core and extra APIs.
+However, there is still **a lot** in the core standard library!

 ## Cost analysis

 The type-checking phase is, by far, the most time-, cpu-, and memory-consuming.
-This is because there are _a lot_ of things to check and we now have _a lot_ of functions, methods, settings etc.
+This is because there are **a lot** of things to check and we now have **a lot** of functions, methods, settings etc.

-Over the recent years, our standard library has grown exponentially.
+Also, over the recent years, our standard library has grown exponentially.

 Initially, we had a tiny `utils.liq` containing only about `50` top-level functions (version `0.9.2`) These were mostly for convenience and backward compatibility.